ashikibrahim07/pie-pyramid/README.md

 ## Description

-This repository contains an HTML/CSS code implementation of a pie chart design that appears as a traditional pie chart on the surface but reveals a pyramid portrait upon closer inspection.
-The design features three main colors: sky blue for the sky, yellow for the pyramid, and black for shadow.
+Within this repository lies an HTML/CSS code rendition of a pie chart design initially resembling a conventional pie chart but revealing a pyramid portrait upon closer scrutiny.
+The design showcases three primary hues: sky blue for the sky, yellow representing the pyramid, and black for the shadow effect.
+I've accomplished this using `conic-gradient`.

 ## Demo